 If you're looking for the UK's best LG G5 deals you've come to the right place!
-Now's a great time to get a cheap mobile phone deal, especially as we get closer to Christmas.
-The LG G5 has been a bit quiet of late, so expect some decent deals soon as LG will be keen to get involved in this key shopping season.
+Now's a great time to get a cheap mobile phone deal, especially as retailer make way for 2017's phones.

 Every month we check each network and all the reseller websites to dig up the very best LG G5 prices.
 Then we list them all on this page.
 Below, you'll find a super useful comparison chart which lists all of the UK LG G5 deals - use the filters to narrow down the results to find your perfect deal.

 We've included options for contracts or just buying the SIM-free phone upfront in our two comparison charts below.
 If you get it on its own, grab one of our cheap 30-day or 12 month SIM only deals.

 The performance of the LG G5 is super slick.
 The Snapdragon 820 processor and 4GB of RAM shine - making everything from emails to gaming quick and easy.

 We're also fans of the QHD display, which at 5.3 inches is excellent for a Netflix binge or a gaming session - although it's not quite as good as Samsung's Super AMOLED offering.

 The dual cameras on the rear on the G5 are also a great addition - with the 8MP wide angle lens a genuinely useful feature which is easy to use and capable of producing impressive shots.
 The 16MP snapper isn't all that bad either - and even on auto mode it can take the odd photographic gem.

 Then there's the modular aspect of the G5 - an area we're properly excited about, but one that currently feels very much under developed.
 The technology has to start somewhere, but the somewhat pricey Cam Plus and Hi-Fi Plus modules don't exactly excite.